Simple, secure encryption and decryption for Python 2.7 and 3

 - It includes a check (an HMAC with SHA256) to warn when ciphertext data are modified.

-- It tries to make things as secure as possible when poor quality passwords are used (PBKDF2 with SHA256, a 256 bit random salt (increased from 128 bits in release 3.0.0), and 10,000 rounds).
+- It tries to make things as secure as possible when poor quality passwords are used (PBKDF2 with SHA256, a 128 bit salt, and 10,000 rounds).
 But that doesn’t mean you should use a poor password!

 - Using a library, rather than writing your own code, means that we have less solutions to the same problem.
 That means more chance of finding bugs, which means more reliable, more secure code.